euroargodev/online_documentation/content/README.md

 # A template for your online documentation

-This repository is a template to get you started with building an online documentation.
+This repository is a template to get you started with building an online documentation using markdown files.

-The documentation is built using the [Jupyter book](https://jupyterbook.org/en/stable/intro.html) and hosted/deployed on Github Pages.
+This documentation is built using the [Jupyter book engine](https://jupyterbook.org/en/stable/intro.html) and is hosted/deployed on Github Pages.

+Note that although this template is based on markdown files, Jupyter Book also supports Jupyter Notebooks files and reStructuredText files.